 Protect your buy-to-let investments

-At this time of year, it’s too easy to get swept up in the Christmas countdown, from last-minute gift -buying to the host of social engagements – but if you haven’t already carried out a winter inspection on your rental properties, now is the time.
+While we love the crisp, clear days in the winter sunshine, the crunch of frozen leaves underfoot and the promise of a hot festive tipple, the cold weather also brings challenges for landlords and property managers.
+At this time of year, it’s too easy to get swept up in the Christmas countdown, and even more so after the challenges 2020 has brought – but if you haven’t already carried out a winter inspection on your rental properties, now is the time.

-Carrying out a winter maintenance check means you can identify any potential issues now, before they escalate into expensive or time-consuming problems.
+Our winter maintenance checklist for landlords will help you to carry out your winter checks – meaning you can identify any potential issues now, before they escalate into expensive or time-consuming problems.
 You’ll save money in the long term (not to mention being able to tuck into your Christmas dinner, uninterrupted!) and your tenants will remain happy with the service you provide.

 Cold tenants are not happy tenants, so be sure to check that all radiators are working as they should.